I INTEGRATE ALL PARTS OF ME

 • Cognitive Responsibility: be accountable for thoughts – beliefs, opinions & prejudices.
 Handle finances, have good work habits & are reliable

 • Mental Clarity: able to think clearly & rationally.
-Process information based on current reality, know how to gather & communicate info
+Process information based on current reality, know how to gather & communicate information

-• Action Responsibility: know what you want & can make it happen
+• Action Responsibility: know what we want & can make it happen

-• Function: make the effort to learn what you need to know in order to accomplish your goals
+• Function: make the effort to learn what we need to know in order to accomplish our goals

 • Participation: join group & community activities that encourage creativity, collaboration & empowerment, perhaps volunteer for a relevant cause